interep-project/docs/docs/welcome.md

 ## Getting started

 InterRep consists of several components.
 If you want to learn more about the way it works, go to our [technical overview](/technical-overview/intro).
-If you have a service that needs a system to prevent sybil attacks or to verify the authenticity of users, read our [tutorial](/tutorials/api-integration) on how to integrate InterRep.
+If you have a service that needs a system to prevent sybil attacks or to verify the authenticity of users, read our [tutorial](/tutorials/semaphore-groups) on how to integrate our Semaphore groups.

 Our Web application is live on [kovan.interrep.link](https://kovan.interrep.link), but be aware that it is in a testing phase.